Explore Destination Explore Destination →

 Financial QA

-Are NFT royalties legally enforceable?
+Are NFT royalties guaranteed on-chain?

 Marcus Sterling